miroslawstaron/AI_3_hackathon/README.md

 The coordinator prompts LLM1 to solve a task and then prompts LLM2 to test the program developed by LLM1.
 If there are errors, the coordinator prompts one of the LLMs to provide the solution.

+## Three parts -- choose your own poison
+This Hackathon is divided into three parts, with varying degree of challenges:
+1. SimpleAI -- We create a simple program that interacts with an LLM to create programs; we use the prompt /api/generate interface, which means that we get the text out of the model, but we need to manage the conversation ourselves.
+2. ChatAI -- We create the program that controls the flow of the conversation using the /api/chat interface.
+We still need to keep the messages together, but we do not need to embed all of the information in the prompt any more.
+More like a conversation.
+3. AgenticAI -- We create classes which encapsulate conversations that we can use late on.
+In the main.py program, we see that we can chain two agents together and let them converse as long as we want.

 ## Tests before the hackathon

 In this hackathon we use two servers at Chalmers / Göteborgs Universitet that run LLaMA 3.2 models through the Ollama framework .
 We communicate with them using REST API.